The essential guide to real estate terminology

 Fixed interest rate: An interest rate that remains unchanged for a set period, for example, for the whole term of the loan, or the first year of a loan.

 Fixed Mortgage: A mortgage whose terms do not require repayment of principal until the end of the mortgage term.
 Normally the borrower pays interest at regular intervals during the currency of the mortgage, i.e. each quarter, half-yearly or yearly.

-Fixtures: ‘Fixtures’ are those parts of a property usually included in the sale, such as light fittings, carpets, awnings, and so on.
+Fixtures: The parts of a property that are usually included in the sale, such as light fittings, carpets, awnings, and so on.

 Flagstone: A flat, irregular slab of stone used for paving; usually sandstone or shale, which can be split into slabs.
 Used for walks, patios, terraces, planter boxes.